Treatment Options for BPH or Enlarged Prostate

 Evaluation of Men with Enlarged Prostate

 During your visit to New York Urology Specialists, you can expect to fill out the AUA Urinary Symptom Score (IPSS) which is a questionnaire that quantifies the severity of your urinary symptoms.
-It is a very reproducible tool for evaluation of BPH.
+It is a very reproducible tool for the evaluation of BPH.
 It helps to establish the baseline for each patient and to track the effectiveness of treatment.
 You may also have a procedure called uroflow to measure the rate of your urinary flow as well as post-void bladder scan (PVR) to measure any residual urine that may have been left in your bladder after you void.
 Normally, the bladder should be empty or nearly empty after a man urinates.

 Based on the severity of your symptoms and signs of BPH the urologist will discuss treatment options appropriate for you.
 The treatment options and recommendations are based on the severity of your symptoms, your other medical problems that may contribute to the condition as well as your personal preferences.